thecraigoneill/Subground_HVSR/README.md

 git clone https://github.com/thecraigoneill/Subground_HVSR

-cd FTANos
+cd Subground_HVSR

 pip install .

 Make sure you have the requirements installed as noted in the requirements.txt file.
-We recommend an anaconda environment with disba and obspy installed.
+We recommend an anaconda environment with the relevant  packages installed (these are pretty minimalist, mostly numpy, scipy, pandas, matplotlib, etc. The usual suspects).

 # Run examples